bverfurth/bverfurth/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
-Vue.js
 - 👯 I’m looking to collaborate on ...
 Any opportunities to learn and further my education in the field.
 - 🤔 I’m looking for help with ...
-Angular
 - 💬 Ask me about ...
-Anything
+Anything!

 Tech Stack: